-The second portion of the study focused on evaluating the mass of a candidate ballute entry system.
+The second portion of the study focused on evaluating the mass contributions of a candidate ballute entry system to the entry vehicle.
 From the simple mass model introduced earlier several sizing trends can quickly be observed.
-Provided in Figure 18 are contours of ballute systems masses for different size ballutes and material densities.
-At larger diameters, attaining a ballute system mass on the order of several metric tons requires an average material density of 0.15 kg/m^2 or less.
-Note that the slope of the contours provides insight into the relative importance of the material areal density on the total system mass.
+Provided in Error!
+Reference source not found. are contours of ballute systems masses for different size ballutes and material densities.
+At larger diameters, attaining ballute system masses on the order of several metric tons requires an average material density of 0.15 kg/m2 or less.
+Noting the slopes of the contours also provides insight into the relative importance of the material areal density on the total system mass.
 In particular, for a constant ballute diameter, doubling the areal density nearly doubles the ballute system mass.
-Indeed, for a fill pressure of 100 Pa the mass of the ballute material alone represents almost 85% of the total ballute system mass at even the lowest areal densities.
+Indeed, for the fill pressure of 100 Pa the mass of the ballute material alone represents nearly 85% of the total mass at even the lowest areal densities.
 Though not shown, doubling or halving the fill pressure changes the relative contribution to about 75% and 90% respectively.

 Given its importance in determining the overall mass of a ballute system, achieving a low material weight is a primary technical hurdle towards a feasible ballute system.
 Achieving low areal densities is complicated by the thermal and strength limitations of many candidate materials.
-Previous conceptual studies^{1,20} have focused on using thin-film materials such as Kapton and Polyboxoxazole (PBO) which have operational temperature limits of around 500 °C and areal densities of about 0.075 kg/m2.
+Previous conceptual studies^{1,20} have focused on using thin-film materials such as Kapton and Polyboxoxazole (PBO) which have operational temperature limits of around

+500 °C and areal densities of about 0.075 kg/m2.
 The low temperature limits of thin-films have led to a focus on using various types of multi-layer insulation (MLI).
 These concepts typically consist of one of the above polymer films as an internal bladder combined with additional layers of adhesives, metal foils, and outer layer fabrics such as Nextel that are designed to resist much higher heating conditions.
 One such concept21 was evaluated at heating rates as high as 35 W/cm2 without observable damage.
-Although this concept had a sizeable average areal density of about 1.86 kg/m2 its thermal characteristics make it favorable for regions of a ballute seeing the most The IRVE flight demonstrator4 that is heating. scheduled for launch in 2006 has baselined a ballute that incorporates a silicone coated Kevlar fabric for the bladder to mitigate tear risk.
-The remainder of the material stack consists of a dry Kevlar restraint ply, a Kapton gas barrier, and several layers of Nextel cloth for thermal protection.
-Though areal densities for this material concept are not provided in Reference 4, the entire demonstrator incorporating a three meter ballute is less than 100 kg.
-The IRVE mission profile, only being a suborbital trajectory, predicts heat rates of about 1 W/cm2 and dynamic pressures of 600 Pa.
+Although this concept had a sizeable average areal density of about 1.86 kg/m2 its thermal characteristics make it favorable for regions of a ballute seeing the most heating.
+The IRVE flight demonstrator4 that is scheduled for launch in 2006 has baselined a ballute that incorporates a silicone coated Kevlar fabric for the bladder due to its improved tear resistance over thinfilm materials.
+The remainder of the material stack consists dry Kevlar restraint ply, a Kapton gas barrier, and several layers of Nextel cloth for thermal protection.
+Though areal densities for this material concept are not provided, the entire demonstrator incorporating a three meter ballute is less than 100 kg.
+The IRVE mission profile predicts heat rates of about 1 W/cm2 and dynamic pressures of 600 Pa.

-Figure 18.
+Figure 15.
 Ballute system mass (kg) at an inflation pressure of 100 Pa.